-Democracy and Deliberation: A Case Study of Deliberation on Draft Constitution
+Democracy and Deliberation: A Case Study of Deliberation on the 2017 Constitution Drafting Process

-Thai Democracy, Constitution, Deliberation, Issue Book, Deliberative DemocracyAbstract
+Deliberative Democracy, Thai Democracy, Constitution, Deliberation, Issue Bookบทคัดย่อ

-This research aims on studying concepts and formats of deliberative democracy in various aspects, especially in term of process that would be suitable for development of culture of deep listening and result-based deliberation.
-In conducting this research, both qualitative and participatory methodologies were used in order to experiment the usefulness of deliberative dialogue in clarifying some particular conflicted issues from the draft of constitution.
-The findings of this research are shown as follows; 1) in the contextual aspect regarding problem of Thai democracy, it is found that, a constitution either in the contexts or the drafting process and political power relation reflexes the issue of democratic value and protracted social conflict in Thailand, and 2) on the process context, it is found that, the utilization of “issue book” is the key instrument in deliberative dialogue process.
+This research focuses on studying concepts and formats of deliberative democracy in various aspects, particularly in terms of processes that would be suitable for developing a culture of deep listening and results-based deliberation.
+In conducting this research, both qualitative and participatory methodologies were employed to experiment with the usefulness of deliberative dialogue in clarifying specific conflicted issues from the draft constitution.
+The findings of this research are as follows: 1) in the contextual aspect regarding problems of Thai democracy, it was found that a constitution, both in its content and drafting process, as well as political power relations, reflects the issues of democratic values and protracted social conflict in Thailand, and 2) in the process context, it was found that the utilization of an “issue book” is the key instrument in the deliberative dialogue process.

 Chotsakulrat, P. (2007). sư̄sān yāng santi : khūmư̄ kānsư̄sān phư̄a sāng khwāmkhaočhai læ kǣkhai khwāmkhatyǣng yāng sāngsan.
 [Nonviolent Communication: A Communication Guide to Creating Understanding and Resolving Conflict Creatively] Bangkok: Semsikhalai.